SVAR Blog Svelte, Datagrid, How to

 Adding DataGrid on a Page

-Import the trial version of SVAR DataGrid and the desired theme.
+Import SVAR DataGrid and the desired theme.
 The datagrid comes with the light and dark skins: Willow and WillowDark.
 In our tutorial we chose to use the light one.

 Add the DataGrid on page and define a theme for it: